Common Name: Turkish hazel

 Native Range: Southeastern Europe, Asia Minor, western Asia

 Suggested Use: Shade Tree, Street Tree

 Grow in acidic, organically rich, medium moisture, well-drained soils in full sun to part shade.
 Best in full sun.
 Tolerates average soils, but not unamended heavy clays.
 Newly planted trees need consistent moisture.
 Once established in the landscape, trees tolerate drought.
 Suckering may occur.
 Generally tolerant of urban conditions.

-Native from southeastern Europe to western Asia, Turkish hazel or Turkish filbert is a pyramidal deciduous tree that grows to 40-50’ (less frequently to 80’) tall.
+Corylus colurna, commonly called Turkish hazel or Turkish filbert, is native from southeastern Europe to western Asia.
+It is a pyramidal deciduous tree that grows to 40-50’ (less frequently to 80’) tall.
 The trunk is short with dense, horizontal, low branching.
 Double-toothed, broad ovate to obovate, semi-glossy, bright green leaves (to 5” long) have hair on the veins beneath.
 Leaves turn variable but usually unexceptional shades of yellow in fall.
 Corky, mottled, tan to gray bark on mature trunks may flake to reveal an orange-brown inner bark.
 Monoecious flowers appear in catkins in spring.
 The male catkins (to 3” long) are not individually showy, but cumulatively can provide much interest in a March landscape.
 Tiny female catkins are largely hidden.
 Edible nuts appear in clusters of 3-6 with spiny and hairy involucre husks covering and extending beyond each nut.
 Nuts may be roasted and eaten, but are commonly left for the squirrels.
 This tree may be difficult to find in commerce.
 Other common names include Constantinople hazel and tree hazel.
 The filbert nuts produced in commerce come from hybrid plants (C. avellana x C. maxima).